 We all play a role in keeping those waters clean in our everyday actions at home, work, school and play.
-Simple stewardship actions can help keep pollution from reaching our waterways.
-In Clark County, our stormwater drains go directly to stormwater facilities or the creeks themselves.
+Simple stewardship actions can help keep pollution from reaching waterways.
 It is important to realize what could get into a storm drain, besides rain water.
 Learn more to make sure your everyday actions are protecting our watershed.

 Pet waste left on the ground can be washed into storm drains that lead directly to our streams and wetlands.
-This waste carries harmful bacteria, which can affect the health of aquatic wildlife, ourselves and our children.
+This waste carries harmful bacteria, which can affect water quality and the health of aquatic wildlife.

 Fix auto leaks

 If you see discoloration (like a rainbow) in the water running down the street during a rainstorm, there is pollution up stream.
 Check your vehicle for leaks and get it fixed.
 When your car leaks fluids, it is often a sign of a larger problem that can lead to major engine damage and possibly an expensive repair bill.